CodeDeryk/TimeTable/readme.md

 ##Automatic Time Table management System (Test Version)
-An ATTMS for managing courses and classes in a given department This is not a full working system.
-Its just a Test case I'm using to adapt to Laravel
+An ATTMS for managing courses and classes in a given department.
+This is not a full working system.
+Its just a Test system I'm using to help adapt to Laravel

 ## Laravel PHP Framework